Svalorzen/CppCopyProposal/README.md

 The user might want to create a single templatized copy interface, and use it multiple times.
-For example, one might want multiple copied classes which can sum with their original.
+For example, one might want multiple copied classes which can convert to their original.
 This could be done as follows:

 ```cpp